Mohammed-islam0907/learning-devops/AWS/README.md

 - Integrated with ECS, backed by S3 - images stored securely
 - Access controlled by IAM
 - If there are errors, check IAM permissions

+## Elastic Kubernetes Service EKS

+- Run Kunernetes on AWS - fully managed by AWS
+- Automates deployment, scaling and management of containers
+- EKS solution if you want to leverage Kubernetes in AWS with all the management handled by AWS